tgingold/vhdl4gatemate/11-psram-write-spi/README.md

 Is it working ?
 We will check with the next design.

+## Simulation

+You can manually check the timing of SPI using simulation.  `make sim` will run GHDL.
+The pll module in `common/pll.vhdl` is replaced for simulation with `sim/pll.vhdl`.

 ## Variations

 * Write different data to both chips